Daniel Ahmling Chapman Nyaho: Death, burial and tribute

-Chapman died on Friday 13 July 2001 at the age of ninety-two (92).
-He was scheduled to be buried on Saturday 11 August 2001 in his hometown; Keta.
+Chapman died on Friday 13 July 2001 at the age of 92.
+He was scheduled to be buried on Saturday 11 August 2001 in his hometown, Keta.
 On Friday 10 August 2001, a state burial was held in his honour at the forecourt of the State House in Accra.
 He was laid to rest with Military honours at the Osu Cemetery.
 Present at the ceremony was the then president of Ghana, John Agyekum Kufuor, his vice, Aliu Mahama, former president, Jerry John Rawlings and his wife Nana Konadu Agyeman Rawlings.
 The burial ceremony was also attended by other public officials; Ministers of State, members of the Council of State and the Diplomatic Corps, Chiefs, Service Commands and old students of Achimota School.

-In his tribute which was read by Jake Obetsebi-Lamptey, the then Minister of Presidential Affairs, the then president, John Agyekum Kufuor described Chapman as, "distinguished statesman who deserved national honours while he was alive."
+In his tribute, which was read by the then Minister of Presidential Affairs, Jake Obetsebi-Lamptey, President Kufuor described Chapman as, "distinguished statesman who deserved national honours while he was alive."